Certified Weed Free Forage

 How can you get your forage certified?

 Certifications are obtained through the Nevada Department of Agriculture.
-Contact the Nevada Department of Agriculture at 775-353-3601 to request an inspection or fill out a Weed Free Certification Inspection Request Form.
+Contact the Nevada Department of Agriculture at 775-353-3640 or WeedFree@agri.nv.gov to request an inspection or fill out a Weed Free Certification Inspection Request Form.

-In order to get certification the products must pass an inspection in the field of origin no more than 10 days before being cut.
+In order to be certified the products must pass an inspection in the field of origin no more than 10 days before being cut.
 An inspection must be conducted before each cutting in each field in order for products to keep certified weed-seed-free status.
-Nevada Department of Inspectors will visually examine the field of origin, storage areas, and surrounding areas of the forage to ensure forage products will not get contaminated once certified.
-Agriculture inspectors must walk through and around each field before it is cut and visually verify the products meet one of the following forage certification standard gradings:
+Nevada Department of Agriculture Inspectors will visually examine the field of origin, storage areas, and field borders including surrounding ditches, fence rows, roads, easements, rights-of-way, and/or a buffer zone surrounding the field as determined by the inspector.
+Inspectors must walk through and around each field before it is cut and visually verify the product meets one of the following forage certification standard gradings:

-B) COMPLIES WITH MINIMUM: This forage contains variable amounts of Prohibited or Noxious weed species which were immature, had no viable seed when harvested, or were treated to prevent seed formation.
-These plants, or plant parts, although not usually desirable in the forage product, are not considered to be able to begin new infestations.
+B) MINIMUM requirements of the NAISMA Certification standards are met.
+This forage contains variable amounts of prohibited species which were immature, (nonviable seed) when harvested, or were treated to prevent seed formation.
+These plant parts, although not desirable in the forage products, are not considered able to begin a new infestation.

 How do you know forage products are certified weed-free?

-All producers whose products are certified to the NAISMA standards by the Nevada Department of Agriculture are given a Certificate of Inspection and a Transit Certificate.
-These forms are kept on the premises where the products are sold.
+All producers whose products are certified to the NAISMA standards by the Nevada Department of Agriculture are given a Certificate of Inspection.
 Anyone interested in purchasing the certified weed free forage products can ask a producer to see these forms.
 These forms indicate if any noxious weeds or undesirable plants were found in or around the field of origin and specify the certification grading of the products.
-Copies of Transit Certificates should be given to buyers at the time of purchase to accompany the certified products that were sold.

 Forage products in the form of bales are also baled with special Certified Weed-Free Program twine.
-As of right now, the twine color is purple and yellow.
-All baled certified weed free hay or straw must have one line of the special twine to indicate its weed free certified status.
+As of right now, the twine color is orange and blue.
+All baled certified weed free hay or straw are required to have at least one string of certified twine per bale.